sauravraghuvanshi/azure-docs-powershell/Az/Az.EventHub/Az.EventHub.md

 Updates the specified Event Hubs namespace.

 ### [Set-AzEventHubNetworkRuleSet](Set-AzEventHubNetworkRuleSet.md)
-Sets an EventHub Namespace Network Rule Set
+Update the NetworkruleSet of the given Namespace in the current Azure subscription.

 ### [Test-AzEventHubName](Test-AzEventHubName.md)
-Checks availability of a namespace name or disaster recovery alias.
+Checks the Availability of the given NameSpace Name or Alias (DR Configuration Name)